ISRO espionage case: Redressal suits

 On 3 October 2012, The Hindu reported that the government of Kerala had dropped charges against the police officials who were alleged to have falsely implicated Narayanan in the espionage case on the grounds that over 15 years had passed since the case was initiated.
-The top officer involved in the case, Siby Mathews, was later appointed Chief Information Commissioner in Kerala (2011 - 2016).
+The top officer involved in the case, Siby Mathews, was later appointed Chief Information Commissioner in Kerala (2011–2016).

 Later political implications

 In September 2013, during his prime ministerial election campaign, Narendra Modi met with Narayanan in Thiruvananthapuram.
 R. B. Sreekumar, who had served as Additional Director-General of Police in Gujarat in 2002, had by then, made allegations of complicity by Modi and his government in the 2002 Gujarat riots.
 In November 2013, during the campaign for 2014 Indian general election, BJP aired claims that Sreekumar's allegations were in exchange for the United Progressive Alliance government dropping charges of faulty investigation in the ISRO espionage case.

 On 14 September 2018, the Supreme Court ordered a probe into the "harrowing" arrest and alleged torture of former space scientist Nambi Narayanan in the 'ISRO spy scandal' that turned out to be fake.
-A three-judge Bench led by Chief Justice Dipak Misra also awarded Mr. Narayanan Rs.
-50 lakh in compensation for the "mental cruelty" he suffered all these years.
+A three-judge bench led by Chief Justice Dipak Misra also awarded Narayanan Rs.
+5 lakh in compensation for the "mental cruelty" he suffered all these years.
 The same month, Narayanan's name was recommended for Padma awards by Rajeev Chandrasekhar, then a BJP member of parliament.
 In January 2019, Modi said that "it was an honour for his government to confer the Padma Bhushan on Nambi Narayanan".
-The case and the Padma award featured in BJP's campaign for 2019 Indian general election, with Modi asking "I hope you are aware what the Congress has done to Kerala's own scientist Nambi Narayan" in a rally in Thiruvananthapuram.
+The case and the Padma award featured in BJP's campaign for 2019 Indian general election, with Modi stating at a rally in Thiruvananthapuram, "I hope you are aware what the Congress has done to Kerala's own scientist Nambi Narayan" in a rally in.